-It is governed by a Board of eight Trustees.
-Five of the Trustees are elected from among the members of the Fund, one is appointed by Airways, and two are independent non-member Trustees.
+It is governed by a Board of up to ten Trustees.
+Up to six of the Trustees are elected from among the members of the Fund, one is appointed by Airways, and a maximum of three are independent non-member Trustees.
 All the assets and accumulated funds belong to the members, and are vested in the Trustees.

 3. Who can apply to join the MBF?

-Any operational air traffic controller up from age 21 to age 50 is eligible to join.
+Any operational air traffic controller from age 21 to age 50 is eligible to join.
 If you have previously been a member and resigned, you may re-join over age 50 subject to some restrictions.
 Once you are a member, your membership continues to age 65.
-Some non–operational controllers are also eligible although there are some restrictions around this.
+A few non–operational controllers are also eligible although there are some restrictions around this.